Wilhelm Brasse: The Auschwitz photographs

 Trained before the beginning of World War II as a portrait photographer at his aunt's studio, he was ordered by his SS supervisors to photograph "prisoners' work, criminal medical experiments, [and] portraits of the prisoners for the files."
 Brasse estimated that he took about 40,000 to 50,000 "identity pictures" from 1940 until 1945, before being forcibly moved to another concentration camp in Austria, where he was liberated by the American forces in early May 1945.

 Mengele had insisted that Brasse take the "identity" portraits of Auschwitz prisoners "in three poses: from the front and from each side."
-After taking hundreds of thousands of such photographs, Brasse and Bronisław Jureczek (another prisoner from the photo laboratory) disobeyed later Nazi orders to destroy them, saving 38,916 photographs, yet only some of the surviving photos have been identified as Brasse's work:although it is hard to say which were Brasse's, since camp photos as a rule didn't carry the photographer's name[,] ...
+After taking hundreds of thousands of such photographs, Brasse and Bronisław Jureczek (another prisoner from the photo laboratory) disobeyed later Nazi orders to destroy them, saving 38,916 photographs, yet only some of the surviving photos have been identified as Brasse's work, including the mugshots of 14 years old prisoner Czesława Kwoka.although it is hard to say which were Brasse's, since camp photos as a rule didn't carry the photographer's name[,] ...
 Jarosław Mensfelt, spokesman of the Auschwitz-Birkenau museum, says some 200,000 such pictures were taken, with name, nationality and profession attached. ...
 About 40,000 of these pictures are preserved, some with the identification cards, and 2,000 of these are on display in the museum.... others are at Yad Vashem, the Israeli Holocaust memorial.

 Some photographs credited to Brasse are in the Auschwitz-Birkenau State Museum's permanent exhibit in Block no. 6: Exhibition: The Life of the Prisoners.

 Similar individual "identification photographs" or "mug shots" of prisoners of Auschwitz and other German concentration camps are accessible in the searchable online Photo Archives of the United States Holocaust Memorial Museum (USHMM).
 Biographical information cards including these photographs, each corresponding to a concentration camp inmate, are also distributed to Holocaust Memorial Museum visitors as they enter.
 Partially featured on the USHMM official website is a photograph of the photo mural on a wall of its 3rd floor permanent exhibit.
-A photograph of an adult female Auschwitz inmate by Wilhelm Brasse is accessible from the USHMM Photo Archives.
+A photograph of Lena Lakony, an adult female Auschwitz inmate by Wilhelm Brasse, is accessible from the USHMM Photo Archives.
 The USHMM official website also features similar "identification photographs" credited to the "National Auschwitz-Birkenau Museum" (the Auschwitz-Birkenau State Museum, Poland), but without identifying the photographer (who may or may not be Brasse), as illustrations in "Persecution of Homosexuals in the Third Reich".